-“HR 2407 is a bill that promotes justice, equality and human rights of Palestinian children, who face widespread ill treatment in Israel’s military court system, including detention without basic rights protections for all children.
-Thank you for cosponsoring this bill and speaking up for human rights.
+“H.R.
+2590, the Palestinian Children and Families Act, is a bill that promotes justice, equality and human rights of Palestinians living in the occupied West Bank.
+Palestinian children face wide- spread ill treatment in Israel’s military court system, including detention without basic rights protections for all children.
+Thank you for cosponsoring this bill and taking a stand for human rights.
 Can you say what motivated you to speak up for the rights of Palestinian children in Congress?”

 Target is sympathetic but not an H.R.
 2407 cosponsor »